Carrie Fisher’s Daughter, Billie Lourd, Finds Love With Taylor Lautner

 In fact, Taylor Lautner and Billie Lourd seem to have taken their romance to a new level.
 The Run the Tide actor met with Lourd’s father, CAA co-chairperson Bryan Lourd, as well as her stepdad, Bruce Bozzi.

-While meeting your love interest’s parents is always an unnerving experience, Taylor Launter seems to have gotten along with Billie Lourd’s family pretty quickly.
+While meeting your love interest’s parents is always an unnerving experience, Taylor Lautner seems to have gotten along with Billie Lourd’s family pretty quickly.
 In fact, their meeting went so well that they all posed for a photo wearing face masks!

 Billie Lourd’s romantic getaway with Billie Lourd comes amid news that her late mom Carrie Fisher will appear in Star Wars: Episode IX without CGI.